jacobhixon47/TaklGarageFun/README.md

 ----------------------
 If you've got the time, try out these optional tasks, but don't neglect the main tasks for these:

-* Change the DB over to Postgres
+* [Done] Change the DB over to Postgres
 * Add pricing for a Garage that they charge per space
 * Total up how much a user owes per month based off their usage and show it on the user show page